gerardcondon/tools-docs/docs/python/python.md

 ### Flask
 * Use to create web servers
 * Use [flask_restplus][] to add more fucntionality for REST APIs e.g. autogenerate Swagger docs.
 * `api` object has built in logger.
-By default logs input requests
+By default logs input requests.
+Can use the standard Python [logging](https://docs.python.org/3/howto/logging.html#logging-basic-tutorial) features to control it.
+* Can use sys.argv to pass command line arguments to it
+* To expose on the network then [bind to 0.0.0.0](https://stackoverflow.com/a/7027113/1131820).

 [flask_restplus]: https://flask-restplus.readthedocs.io/en/latest/index.html
 [Flake8]: https://pypi.python.org/pypi/flake8/